jeffc04/jeffc04/README.md

 # Hi, I'm Jeff 👋 Welcome to my Cybersecurity & IT Project Portfolio 🔐

-I'm a tech professional passionate about securing digital environments and solving real-world security challenges.
-With several years of experience in IT and a growing foundation in cybersecurity, my mission is to contribute to a safer, more resilient digital world—by helping organizations reduce risk, strengthen their defenses, and make smarter security decisions.
+I'm a technology professional with a passion for securing digital environments and addressing real-world security challenges.
+With several years of experience in IT and a growing foundation in cybersecurity, my goal is to help organizations build resilience, reduce risk, and make informed, strategic decisions that strengthen their overall security posture.

 ---